jiachengmin2025/climate_driven_mortality_risks/README.md

 Rscript Code/Crossbasis_matrix/cb_Roma.R
 ```

 - Use the following code to run DLNM--LC and DLNM--LL model.
-In the expanding window cross-validation, the mean absolute error (MAE) for LC, LL, DLNM--LC, and DLNM--LL can be computed and compared.
+In the expanding window cross-validation, the mean absolute error (MAE) for LC, LL, DLNM--LC, and DLNM--LL can be computed.

 ```shell
 Rscript Code/Model/DLNM-LC-Attica.R